vegaprotocol/specs/specs/0025-governance.md

 ### Decision weighting
 The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few options (or one) for weighting but this must be subject to configuration in the future.
-Initially the weighting will be based on the amount of stake the voter has on the network: 1 vega token represents 1 vote.
+Initially the weighting will be based on the amount of stake the user has on the network: 1 vega token represents 1 vote.

 ### How the success of a proposal is defined
 For the proposal to be accepted, a number of positive votes will be required.
 This is something which can be defined at the creation of the proposal.

-First the win can be defined by a percentage of positive votes: e.g: the proposal require 80% of the voters to vote yes to be accepted.
+First the win can be defined by a percentage of positive votes: e.g: the proposal require 80% of the users who vote to vote yes to be accepted.

-Also the proposal can require a minimum percentage of participation all over the network: e.g: require 80% of voters to vote yes and 90% of the active users of the vega network have to take part in the vote.
+Also the proposal can require a minimum percentage of participation all over the network: e.g: require 80% of users whovote to vote yes and 90% of the active users of the vega network have to take part in the vote.

 ### Duration of the proposal
 When a proposal is created, it will be configured with a variable end date, until then the proposal is open for votes.